aferodeveloper/afero-devdocs/docs/API-OAuthEndpoints.md

 ## OAuth Authentication

 The OAuth Authentication endpoint is used to authenticate end-users and generate an access token, which will be used to authenticate requests on behalf of the end-user.
-For this endpoint, you will need your OAuth Client ID and OAuth Client Secret, which you can view by signing in to the Afero Profile Editor, then going to the operating system menu bar and opening the [View > Account Info](../SelectProject#APE-MyAccount) screen.
+For this endpoint, you will need your OAuth Client ID and OAuth Client Secret, which you can view by signing in to the Afero Profile Editor, then going to the operating system menu bar and opening the VIEW > ACCOUNT INFO screen.

 ### Request